tdevalekar52/CustomerPortal/README.md

-# steps for downloading project using GIT
+# Steps for downloading project using GIT
 1. First you have to install git in your PC from below link and install it https://git-scm.com/downloads